Kirknasty54/BookManagement/README.md

-Final project for python programmming II.
+Final project for Python Programmming II.
 Customtkinter GUI library management system with sqlite based databases, and web scraping for book reviews/descriptions

+Might implement some form of recommendation system for users based on currently borrowed and previously borrowed books